 Column that establishes the relationship between two Tables.
 The Foreign Key must be defined during Table creation as it is required for a Table to be activated.
 Relational Tables support Foreign Keys for regular tables with no limit on the depth unless otherwise defined in the Realm Settings, where the default is set to three.

 Multi-Foreign Key (FK)

 Allows a table to be related to multiple tables.
 A table can be related to multiple tables.
-Relational Tables support up to four Multi-Foreign Keys for a Join Table; no more than three Flat tables and one Regular Table or the system Subscriber table.
+Relational Tables support up to four Multi-Foreign Keys for a Join Table; no more than three Flat tables and one Regular Table or the system Contact table.